knatsuki92/solo/_PRESS-RELEASE.md

   >  Send secrets to your friends on social media platforms.

 ## Sub-Heading ##
-  >  This product is for any social media users who would like to spread secrets!
+  >  This product is for any social media users who would like to spread secrets and monetize in the process!

 ## Summary ##
   > Send secrets on twitter, facebook, <YOUR favorite social media>, that only you and those who you choose can see.
 Grant access to only friends or those who click an ad of your choosing.